SailFish17/Election-Analysis/README.md

 ## Purpose

 A Colorado Board of Elections is worried that it will be sued by a candidate over the election results.
 They have asked for a bullet proof code to audit the recent elections.
-Public tension is rampent and the stakes are huge in the Mile High state.
+Social media has stoked public tensions and the stakes are huge in the Mile High state.

 The code should answer the following questions:

  1. Calculate the total number of votes cast.